SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Market Behaviour/_index.md

 ---
 # Page title

-title: Market Behaviour
+title: Consumer Insights

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: Market Behaviour
+linktitle: Consumer Insights

 # Page summary for search engines.